nvb-uy/Prominent/PACK_CHANGELOG.md

 - The previously known Kingdown of Chorbia is now Kingdom of Ly'rell
 - The Night Lich is now seen as the agglomeration of the souls of all kings from the Kingdom of Ly'rell

-## Other Changes
+## Other Changes & Fixes
 - Power level is now Item level, and the max item level was readjusted to 1050
 - Added new texture for the Molten Core
 - Buttons now have a glow when hovering, and lava drips out of the cracks
 - Default main resourcepack is now Ashen (Excluding UI)
 - Added new fancier plates for tool tiers
-- Added new RPC with new logo.
+- Added new Discord Rich Presence with new logo.
 This new RPC also shows the player's level and item level
 - Fixed various loot tables with invalid loot
 - Fixed cryptic eye being unobtainable, now it's enchantable (thanks muon!)
 - Fixed damage scaling of mythic bosses